prinsharma1999/cracking-browser/README.md

 ```
 ### Very important

-This software is made for educational purposes and in order to disseminate knowledge about computer science and informatic, I am not responsible for the misuse that may be given.
-Feel free to modify, download or copy it. use it for good
+This software is made for educational purposes and in order to disseminate knowledge about computer science and informatic.
+I am not responsible for the misuse that may be given.
+Feel free to modify, download or copy it.
+Use it for good

 ### Tutorial 📖